-This, however, doesn't mean that every scientific research is completely objective from everybody's perspective.
+This, however, doesn't mean that every scientific research is completely objective.
 And I am not even talking about outright scientific fraud, such as debunked research that concluded that vaccines cause Autism.
 There are instances where researchers follow all the prescribed rules, but what they present to the public is not how things are in reality.
-At best, such manipulations of scientific principles does not help anyone outside of the team that did the research and, at worst, it can actually reinforce unhelpful beliefs in the society and reduce quality of many people's lives.
+At best, such manipulations of scientific principles does not help anyone outside of the team that did the research and, at worst, it can actually reinforce unhelpful beliefs in the society and reduce quality of people's lives.

 Let's now go into the details to see how such misdeeds happen.
-I hope that, after reading this, you will know what to look out for and will not be easily manipulated into trusting somebody with perceived objectivity credentials when they are trying to impose some sort of hidden agenda.
+I hope that, after reading this, you will know what to look out for and will not be easily manipulated into trusting somebody with perceived objectivity credentials when they are trying to impose some sort of hidden agenda on you.

 Exploring only one aspect of a subject as per vested interests

-When I was studying for my Biology degree, I was tasked to perform a research to determine whether a certain compound extracted from garlic can be used as a pesticide against slugs.
-I came up with two experiments.
+When I was studying for my Biology degree, I was tasked with performing a research to determine whether a certain compound extracted from garlic can be used as a pesticide against slugs.
+In my planning, I came up with two experiments.

 In the first one, I have split the slugs into two groups.
 For the control group, a piece of cardboard was dipped into distilled water and the slugs were touched with it.
 The same happened to the treatment group, but this time, the cardboard was dipped into garlic solution.
 The results were very clear.
 The slugs in the control group didn't react to the wet piece of cardboard in any obvious way, while every single slug in the other group curled up and showed some obvious signs of discomfort.
 So, does 100% reaction rate suggest that slugs don't like garlic, therefore it can be used as a pesticide against them?
 My second experiment showed that it wasn't quite the case.